Your Guide to Caring for Russian Blue Kittens

 Soft bedding

-Safe hiding option such as a covered bed
+A safe hiding option, such as a covered bed

 Russian Blues adjust best when their world starts small.
 Limit access to the entire house for the first 3 to 7 days.
-Allow gradual expansion once litter habits and comfort are consistent.
+Gradually expand their space once litter habits and comfort are consistent.

 Step 2: Establish a Feeding Routine Immediately